unchartedsoftware/aperture-tiles/docs/src/docs/development/configuration/readme.md

 },
 ```

-Note also that the layer and map pyramid configurations much match each other.
+**NOTE**: Your layer and map pyramid configurations much match each other.

 ##### <a name="layer-renderers"></a> Renderers #####